urbit/urbit.org-reloaded/content/community/grants-and-bounties/unit-tests-for-json-parsing.md

 * Your tests should be written as two files: one file for `+format` functions and one file for `+html` functions.
 * Write the appropriate number of unit tests per function.
 Some arms will only need one test, but some arms may or may not require more.
 An insufficient number of tests for arms may result in your submission being rejected.
 * Submit your tests as a PR to the [“urbit” repository](https://github.com/urbit/urbit).
 Your test file should be under `pkg/arvo/tests/sys/hoon` within the repository.
 Link this bounty in the PR’s description.

+## Milestones

+### Test files are merged
+2 stars
+Your test files are accepted and merged on GitHub.